sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 Now the whole app is deployed.
 You wouldn't normally deploy components individually - and `kubectl` can deploy all the manifests in a folder.

-If you don't change any of the manifests you can deploy the whole app again from the folder.
-Kubernetes will compare all the running resources with the manifests, and show that nothing needs to change:
+You can deploy the whole app again from the `k8s` folder.
+Kubernetes will compare all the running resources with the manifests, and show that everything is `unchanged`:

 ```
 kubectl apply -f ./k8s/